tkuester/taky/README.md

 ## Features (and anti-Features!)

  * Should support multiple ATAK clients simultaneously!
 You can see them on the map!
+ * GeoChats are routed to appropriate groups / UIDs, unless broadcast!
  * Some design consideration for XML security!
- * Mediocre CoT routing ensures everyone gets your GeoChats!
+ * Mediocre CoT routing broadcasts to everyone if it doesn't recognize the detail!
  * A hacked up XML parser written by someone who barely understands XML!
  * Advanced Pythonic implementation of CoT model, with only 5 hours of combined industry experience in implementing CoT technology!